devalk96/Thema06/gui_client/docs/readme.md

-# Thema06_GUI
+# Thema06_GUI GUIDE/README
-Gui_client is a Python module used in combination with the pipline.
+Gui_client is a Python module used in combination with the pipeline.

 ## Installation